 - Verify that your desired dates occur before your holiday credit deadline.

-- Follow your department’s usual leave request procedure to request your time off.
+- Follow your department’s usual time off request procedure.

 Requesting a deadline extension

-Speak with your supervisor if you would like a deadline extension.
+Speak with your supervisor if you need a deadline extension.
 Your supervisor must submit an extension request to Human Resources on your behalf.
-The extension request needs to include the reason for the extension and the proposed plan of use for the holiday credit.
+The extension request needs to include the business reason for the extension and the proposed plan of use for the holiday credit.
 Human Resources reviews and approves extensions.

 Approving use of holiday credit

 Use the following steps to review an employee’s request to use holiday credit:

 - Verify the employee’s holiday credit balance.
 Your department’s time off tracking system can provide this information.

 - Verify that the requested dates meet the deadline for using holiday credit.